15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 The adults are impressive.
 The babies are the show.
 Baby gorillas play, tumble, wrestle, and swing from bamboo with exactly the same energy and clumsiness as human toddlers.
 Mothers nurse while watching you with mild disinterest.
 Juveniles show off for the humans.

-The baby interactions are what you'll remember 10 years later.
+The baby interactions are what stay with you 10 years later.
 Not the silverback's size.
 The baby's curiosity.

 13. Cough Away from the Gorillas

 Mountain gorillas can catch human respiratory diseases.
 If you're sick — even a mild cold — don't trek.
-You'll be turned away at the briefing (no refund) and you should be.
+You'll be turned away at the briefing (no refund), and rightly so.
 A common cold can kill a gorilla.

 If you sneeze or cough during the encounter, turn away and cover your mouth.
 Maintain the 7-meter minimum distance (though gorillas sometimes approach closer — if they come to you, stay still).